Generating Gottesman-Kitaev-Preskill qubit using a cross-Kerr interaction between a squeezed light and Fock states in optics: Discussion and conclusion

 We also mention the possibility to obtain the cross-Kerr interaction by using the decomposition technique~\cite{sefi2011decompose,sefi2013measurement,kalajdzievski2019exact} and the multi-mode nonlinear coupling~\cite{sefi2019deterministic}.
 For the decomposition technique, the quantum gate for the $n$-order Hamiltonian with $n>3$ can be approximated by the sequential gates consisting of less than the $n'$-order Hamiltonians with $n'<n$.
 Thus, our proposed scheme can be implemented in an optical setup, by replacing the cross-Kerr interaction with the cubic phase gate and Gaussian operations.
 In an optical setup, the cubic phase gate can be implemented by the measurement-induced nonlinear interaction~\cite{gottesman2001encoding,filip2005measurement,sefi2013measurement,sabapathy2018states}, where the cubic phase state used for an ancilla in the nonlinear interaction has been demonstrated experimentally~\cite{yukawa2013generating}.
 For the multi-mode nonlinear coupling, Ref.~\cite{sefi2019deterministic} introduced the multi-mode gate for modes 1 and 2, which is composed of only $\hat{q}$ operators such as $e^{i \hat{q_1}^n \hat{q_2}^{n'}}$ with $n+n'>3$.
 Although the cross-Kerr gate is composed of $\hat{q}$ and $\hat{p}$ operators, which is described as $e^{i( \hat{q_1}^2+\hat{p_1}^2)(\hat{q_2}^{2}+\hat{p_2}^{2})}$, we may obtain the cross-Kerr interaction by applying multi-mode nonlinear coupling to the cross-Kerr gate.

-Lastly, it will be worth comparing our scheme with the breeding protocol with a phase estimation~\cite{terhal2016encoding,weigand2018breeding}, which is a promising way to generate the GKP qubit.
+Lastly, it will be worth comparing our scheme with the breeding protocol with a phase estimation~\cite{terhal2016encoding,weigand2018generating}, which is a promising way to generate the GKP qubit.
 The difficulty of our scheme is the requirement of the ancilla of a superposition of Fock states, and a Kerr medium, while the difficulty of the breeding protocol is the requirement of the ancilla of the squeezed cat state in an optical setup.

-In terms of fidelity and the success probability, our scheme could be comparative to the breeding protocol in an optical setup~\cite{weigand2018breeding}.
+In terms of fidelity and the success probability, our scheme could be comparative to the breeding protocol in an optical setup~\cite{weigand2018generating} when the ancilla Fock state for our method and squeezed cat state for the breeding protocol can be prepared deterministically.

 \acknowledgments This work was partly supported by JST [Moonshot R$\&$D][Grant No. JPMJMS2064], JST [Moonshot R$\&$D][Grant No. JPMJMS2061], JSPS KAKENHI [Grant No. 20K15187], UTokyo Foundation, and donations from Nichia Corporation.
 M.E. acknowledges supports from Research Foundation for Opto-Science and Technology.